Dutch Official Visit To Brazil – Days Three and Four

 In the afternoon, after a meeting with the Governor of Sao Paulo, the Crown Prince Couple were at the FAAP Museu de Arte Brasileira to open the exhibition ”Connecting Concepts”’ which is an exhibition of Dutch and Brazilian designers.
 The Royal Couple also opened the office of the Netherlands Foreign Investment Agency (NFIA) in Sao Paulo.
 The last event of day three, the Prince and the Princess attended a network reception for Dutch and Brazilian businesses at the Jockey Club in Sao Paulo.

 On November 22, the fourth day of the visit, the Crown Prince Couple were in Rio de Janeiro.
 The Prince of Orange and the Princess had a lunch meeting with the Governor and the Mayor of Rio.
 They also attended the presentation of the tulip park chairs in the colours of the Brazilian flag.
 Later, the Royal Couple visited the Maracana soccer stadium, which is prepared for FIFA World Cup 2014 and 2016 Olympics.
 They attended a seminar seminar ‘Stage Management: Crowd Control & Public Safety and Efficient Solutions”.
 The Prince also had time to play football with the Dutch football player Clarence Seedorf and Brazilian children.
 In the evening the Crown Prince Couple was present at a network reception for Dutch and Brazilian businesses at Museum Historico Nacional in Rio.Filed under Dutch Royals

-Tagged Brazil, Environment, Exhibition, King Willem-Alexander, Official Visit, Queen Máxima.
+Tagged Brazil, Environment, Exhibition, King Willem-Alexander of The Netherlands, Official Visit, Queen Máxima of the Netherlands.